 Steve Saltwick is the inaugural Senior Fellow of Braver Angels focusing on key strategic initiatives for advancing its mission.
 He is also the founding conservative co-chair of the Braver Angels Central Texas Alliance.
 He is a bio-psychologist whose career took a path through high-tech on six continents.
-He studies the guiding principles of the mammalian brain especially as it relates to artificial intelligence.
+He researches the guiding principles of the mammalian brain.
 He has published in SCIENCE but prefers to dote on his first grandchild and two border collies.